Intro to Germanic Philology I

 Students are not expected to have prior familiarity with any language other than modern English.
 Coursework involves readings, philological exercises, and the study of short, glossed excerpts from medieval texts.
 The overall aim is to provide a basic familiarity with the methods and subject matter of Germanic philology, and to make the medieval languages and texts that provide the field’s raw data appear less unfamiliar.

-An active subscription (at any level) grants access to this Project Room
+An active subscription (at any level) grants access to this content.

-- Lecture 8: Runesadded 10 months ago
+- Lecture 8: Runesadded about 1 year ago